emilyporter920/seattle_airbnb/README.md

 * .

 ## Machine Learning Model
-* Sequential model
+* Sequential model.
-* ReLU activation function
+* ReLU activation function.
-* 3 hidden layers, 500 epochs
+* 3 hidden layers, 500 epochs.

 ### Reason for Choosing Machine Learning Model
-* Our data had several features
+* Our data had several features.
-* None of the models we had learned in this course could perform regression except for neural networks
+* None of the models we had learned in this course could perform regression except for neural networks.
-* Tensorflow is easy to use
+* Comfortability with Tensorflow.
+* Limitations:
-* Limitations: requires a lot of data to train, data takes 5 minutes
+  * Requires large amounts of data to train.
+  * Data takes 5 minutes to run.
-* Other benefits: very accurate, many aspects of the model are changeable, easy to save model
+* Other benefits:
+  * High accuracy.
+    * Accuracy: **95%**
+    * R-value: **0.97**
+  * Easily modifiable.

 ### Processing Description
-* Certain variables, such as bed rooms, were transformed, e.g. square root on each data point
+* Certain variables, such as bed rooms, were transformed, e.g. square root on each data point.
-* Applied one-hot encoding on each categorical feature, e.g. zipcode
+* Applied one-hot encoding on each categorical feature, e.g. zipcode.
-* Normalized data such that each feature had mean of 0 and standard deviation of 1
+* Normalized data such that each feature had mean of 0 and standard deviation of 1.

 ### Feature Selection
-* Features were chosen based on their relevance to price
+* Features were chosen based on their relevance to price.
-* For example, an airbnb with a large number of bedrooms would likely cost more
+  * An airbnb with a large number of bedrooms would likely cost more.
-* Data was split randomly between training and testing groups, with 25% of data as testing
+* Data was split randomly between training and testing groups, with 25% of data as testing.

 ## Database